wjessop/Scamp/README.md

 ## TODO

-* Write more tests
 * Allow multiple values for conditions, eg: :conditions => {:room => ["This room", "Some room"]}
 * Add paste support

-## Known issues

-* Bot tends to crash when it encounters an error.

 ## How to contribute